 A refresh may include multiple elements changed and rolled out around the same time, or it may be a longer process.
 Sometimes website refresh projects are ongoing, and designers will make one or two small changes a week over a longer period of time.

 Many website owners actually prefer to refresh different elements over the course of several months or even years.
 They do this as a result of ongoing A/B and conversion rate optimization testing.
 In this sense, their websites are never really “finished” – they’re always being tested, updated, and analyzed for additional weaknesses or opportunities to improve.

 What’s the Difference Between a Website Refresh and Redesign?

 A website refresh is like painting your red car blue.
-A website redesign, on the other hand, is like swapping out your car’s engine for a more powerful one, or doing extensive body work to add another set of doors in the back.
+A website redesign plan, on the other hand, is like swapping out your car’s engine for a more powerful one, or doing extensive body work to add another set of doors in the back.
 These are big changes that impact the way the car functions, or increase its capabilities.

 A website redesign goes beyond impacting the visual appearance of your site.
 A redesign might involve changing your content management system to make it easier to add and edit content and images.
 It may involve leveling your current theme or skin and designing a new one from scratch.
 Or it may be both of these things, and more – for example, your checkout process may be redesigned to fit on a single page instead of multiple.